Kitware/fletch/README.rst

 For MSVC users, open the generated fletch.sln and build the project in the configuration associated with the build folder.
 Even though MSVC supports building multiple configurations, you should only build one configuration per build folder.
-If you need multiple configurations you should create multiple subfolders and repeat the above insturctions for each configuration.
+If you need multiple configurations you should create multiple subfolders and repeat the above instructions for each configuration.
 Also If you enable Python, please ensure that python is on your Windows PATH

 Getting Help